-Kia has released a teaser image for an all new concept based on its Soul hatchback, despite details for the
+Kia has released a teaser image for an all new concept based on its Soul hatchback, despite details for the production version

 , due next year, already being released.
 Kia has announced that it will be showing the all new Soul concept to compliment the trio of concepts